DiSSCo/dissco.github.io/HerbariumSheets/RBGEHerbariumSheet.md

 ![Data publishing pipeline](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/RBGE%20BPMN%20DAta%20publishing.PNG?raw=true)

+The data is automatically harvested from the CMS once every 24h hours (usually 4am) and written to a holding database using an export template and code to re-combine data into multiple appropriate formats for downstream uses.
+One format is a set of linked DwC (Darwin Core files) that are automatically copied and moved to a public-facing server.
+These DwC files can be harvested (automatically or manually) by our data partners who aggregated data appropriately.

 ## Example Projects
 *This section* gives more information about how these workflows have been applied in practice.
 Workflows often need to be adapted for the requirements of a specific project.